-The Himalayan honeysuckle is a fantastic shrub with abundant blooming.
+Himalayan honeysuckle is a shrub with fantastic flowers.

 Name: Leycesteria formosa

 Height: 6 ½ feet (2 meters)